Use these four steps to better manage the outbursts of your drama queen or king.

 But that’s the good news too, there are things you can do to change your experience.
 And that’s what counts – making your life with your spouse less painful and worrisome.

 There is a bonus to all of your efforts though.
 By addressing what you can, you’re giving your melodramatic mate the opportunity to address their behavior too.

 Looking for more marriage advice?
 You’ll find what you’re looking for in Unhappy Marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are looking for advice and support as they decide if their marriage can be saved.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are looking for advice and support as they decide if their marriage can be saved.
 You can join my newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.